richardmleggett/MARTi/docs/source/installation.rst

 * **NCBI taxonomy** - you can `download this from the NCBI taxonomy FTP site <https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/>`_.
 You need the taxdump files, specifically the nodes.dmp and names.dmp files.
 * **Java Run Time Environment (OpenJDK 16.0.2 or greater)** - the simplest option is to `install OpenJDK <https://openjdk.java.net>`_.
 Note, on Macs, the documentation for OpenJDK isn't great.
 Once you download the JDK, you need to move the directory into /Library/Java/VirtualMachines (`as described here <https://java.tutorials24x7.com/blog/how-to-install-openjdk-14-on-mac>`_).
 Or install with `homebrew <https://brew.sh>`_ (use brew install openjdk).

+If you want to use Centrifuge or Kraken2 to classify reads, these will also need to be installed and available on the path.
+As with BLAST, you can use any database built for these tools (either by downloading one directly, or building your own following the tools' instructions):

+* **Centrifuge** - prebuilt binaries are available `here <https://ccb.jhu.edu/software/centrifuge/>`_, or it can be built from source from `GitHub <https://github.com/DaehwanKimLab/centrifuge>`_.
+* **Kraken2** - download `here <https://ccb.jhu.edu/software/kraken2/>`_ or on `GitHub <https://github.com/DerrickWood/kraken2>`_.

 In order to run the MARTi GUI, you also need to install the following on the computer where it will be running:

 * **Node.js (14.17.5 or greater)** - you can download it from `nodejs.org <https://nodejs.org/en/download/>`_.
 NPM, a package manager for Node.js packages, is included with the Node.js installation and therefore doesn't need to be installed separately.
 On Ubuntu, using apt-get may install an older version.
 In which case, see `the Installation instructions here <https://github.com/nodesource/distributions/blob/master/README.md#debinstall>`_.